 Whether T&T Architect Sdn Bhd designs a customised home, residential development or commercial building, the architecture firm intends to create a place for people to live, work and shop comfortably and efficiently, as well as allow the community to enjoy a sustainable, interesting and artistic architectural environment.

-Led by founder managing director Datuk Tung Mun Kiat, better known as Kiat Tung, and interior director Edwin Teo, the architecture and interior design firm was established in 2002 and currently comprises a team of 60 architects, interior designers and draughtspersons.
+Led by founder and managing director Datuk Tung Mun Kiat, better known as Kiat Tung, and interior director Edwin Teo, the architecture and interior design firm was established in 2002 and currently comprises a team of 60 architects, interior designers and draughtspersons.

 The firm works on a variety of affordable high-rise apartments and townships, as well as several high-end apartments in Kuala Lumpur city centre and Petaling Jaya.
 Its clients include public-listed development companies and renowned Malaysian individuals.